Paul Henderson: Detroit and Toronto

 Seeking to double his $7,000 salary from the previous season, Henderson became embroiled in a contract dispute with the Red Wings prior to the 1966–67 NHL season, before the team acceded to his demands.
 He then spent the year attempting to overcome injuries; a case of tracheitis forced him to miss several early season games and led the team to consider having him play wearing a surgical mask to protect against the cold air of the arena.
 Henderson eventually spent time in the dry air of Arizona to cure the ailment, but he also suffered from torn chest muscles and ultimately missed a third of the season.
 On the ice, Henderson scored 21 goals and 40 points in 49 games.

 The Red Wings were in last place of the NHL's East Division late in the 1967–68 season when, on March 4, 1968, they completed one of the biggest trades in league history up to that time: Henderson was sent to the Toronto Maple Leafs as part of a six-player deal, along with Norm Ullman and Floyd Smith, in exchange for Frank Mahovlich, Garry Unger and Pete Stemkowski.
 Henderson finished the season with 11 points in 13 games for Toronto, then scored 27 goals and 59 points in 1968–69.

 A groin injury plagued Henderson throughout much of the 1969–70 season, but he continued to play at the team's request.
 He finished with 20 goals despite playing the entire season with pain.
 The Maple Leafs offered Henderson only a small raise, arguing that he did not deserve more because his offensive production had declined.
 The contract offer and the team's indifference towards his injury left Henderson disillusioned with management's attitude towards its players.
-Healthy in 1970–71, he scored 30 goals and a NHL career-high 60 points.
+Healthy in 1970–71, he scored 30 goals and an NHL career-high 60 points.